 Fishing Calendar – We fish here all year round!

-Also consider that Aug 1 to Sept 15 is the time for rowing for Tyees (Chinooks over 30 pounds) in the grand Tyee Club tradition, when these special fish come home to linger a little while before going in to the Campbell River.
+Also consider that Aug 15 to Sept 15 is the best time for rowing for Tyees (Chinooks over 30 pounds) in the grand Tyee Club tradition, when these special fish come home to linger a little while before going in to the Campbell River.
 See “Tyee Fishing “.

 Chums and Cohos.
 In late August and through September mature cohos, often called ” Northerns ” from 5 pounds up into the teens, are coming in from the open ocean.
 Most of these are wild cohos and these will need to be released for conservation reasons.
 Some will be hatchery fish that can be kept.
 Cohos are terrific sporting fish and give extra action between the target fish.
 Chum salmon are starting to come in late September.
 Chums are great fighters, numerous, good sized, usually from 8 to 18 pounds, and underappreciated.
 Chums are great smoked fish.
 Most tourists have finished their annual vacation migration when the chum salmon are just starting to migrate.
 Late September and through October is chum time.